Clean Water Act Hearing

 Pace Academy looks forward to continuing this collaborative applied-learning program so that other students may be inspired and engaged in today's most pressing issues.

-Check out the .007% Campaign Facebook for some photos from the Hearing.
+Check out the .007% Campaign Facebook for some photos from the Hearing and YouTube for a recording of our April 26, 2013 Hearing.

 On Friday, April 26, 2013, student teams representing the disciplines of the undergraduate schools at Pace University, having had the opportunity to work closely with Pace Academy, faculty, and Law students, will participate as witnesses in a mock hearing of the Senate Committee of Environment and Public Works.